Ex-Manhattan prosecutor set to testify before GOP-led House Judiciary Committee in May | KRDO

 The Manhattan District Attorney’s Office and the Republican-led House Judiciary Committee have settled a court dispute where the prosecutor’s office tried to block congressional testimony from former prosecutor Mark Pomerantz, according to a new court filing Friday night.

-The negotiated testimony ends a short-lived court fight that went to a federal appeals court over whether Pomerantz could share his work at the DA’s office before prosecutor Alvin Bragg brought charges against former President Donald Trump.
+House Judiciary Chair Jim Jordan subpoenaed Pomerantz earlier this month as part of his effort to investigate Manhattan District Attorney Alvin Bragg’s indictment of former President Donald Trump.

+Pomerantz investigated Trump and his business empire before he resigned from the DA’s office last year, and Republicans argue that his public comments suggest that the charges brought against Trump are politically motivated.
+In his resignation letter, Pomerantz said Trump was “guilty of numerous felony violations” related to his annual financial statements.

-Pomerantz is set to testify on May 12 before the panel, which is investigating Bragg’s indictment of Trump, and a lawyer from the district attorney’s office will be able to sit in on the deposition, the two sides acknowledged in statements.
+Pomerantz is set to testify on May 12 before the panel, and a lawyer from the district attorney’s office will be able to sit in on the deposition, the two sides acknowledged in statements.

 “Pomerantz’s deposition will go forward on May 12, and we look forward to his appearance,” Russell Dye, a spokesperson for Chairman Jim Jordan, said in a statement.